serhiichuk/vue-cli-plugin-clm-helper/README.md

 ### Build

-Build slides for necessary CLM's.
+Build slides for necessary CLM"s.
 Each slide will be built with webpack, have the necessary CLM files and be archived.

 - **`yarn build <clm> [options] [filter] [lang]`**